Hangul: Featural script

 Some scholars argue that Hangul is what is called a "featural script": a writing system where the shapes of the symbols encode phonological features of the spoken language they represent.
 The term was coined by Sampson in a 1985 book, wherein he argued Hangul was featural.
 This argument is largely based on the Haeryes explanations for the derivations of the letter shapes.

 In a 1989 book, DeFrancis praises Hangul but questions Sampson's classification of Hangul as featural.
 He argues that Hangul encodes too few features of Korean and that most people literate in Hangul do not actively learn or process the featural principles used to construct the shapes of the letters.
 In a 1997 book, Chin-Woo Kim rebuts DeFrancis's argument.
 He argues that DeFrancis relies on a count of Korean's features that is too high, and that other scholars provide lower counts.
 He also argues that, even if one accepts that most do not learn or perceive Hangul's featural aspects, that does not mean such aspects do not exist.
 Kim also claims that scholars argue Hangul is not a featural script because it does not neatly abide by Jakobsonian distinctive features.
 In the same book, linguist Young-Key Kim-Renaud argues against a featural label.
 She argues it should be considered that the derivation rules are applied to varying quality and that some symbols represent or contribute to multiple significantly different sounds.
 Kim-Renaud gives the example of the dot: the dot is used as a vowel (ㆍ) and a component in other vowels (e.g. two of them in ㅑ).
 When used as a component, it does not carry the meaning of the dot vowel.
 Linguists Pae, Winskel, and Kim argue that the featural designation is difficult to falsify, debatable, and uncertain.
 Linguists Taylor and Taylor argue that not all of Hangul's letters are derived from articulatory features and their shape communicates little to learners and users of Korean.
 Linguist Dimitrios Meletis feels that the label is given too much attention, and that the stroke addition rule and philosophical concepts behind the letters are not purely featural.

 History

 Background

-Before the invention of Hangul, Korea had been using Hanja (Chinese characters) since antiquity.
+Before the invention of Hangul, Korea had been using Hanja (Chinese characters), since antiquity.
 The difficulty of the script limited its use to mostly upper-class people; commoners were largely illiterate.
 Hanja is not well suited for representing the Korean language; the Chinese and Korean languages are not closely related and differ in significant ways.
-For example, Classical Chinese uses subject–verb–object word order while Middle Korean uses subject–object–verb word order.
 Korean pronunciation and ideas could only be indirectly represented.